 Forget about productivity at this stage because you’ll be unmotivated to do anything from the sudden drop in your dopamine levels.

-Caffeine stimulates the bowel, so without its daily does the colon gets a little cranky too.
+Caffeine stimulates the bowel, so without it, the colon gets a little cranky too.

 Caffeine withdrawal can take away all hope for living.
 Temporary blues are one thing, but if you already struggle with depression this could be a big issue.